Split Payments Marketplace

 • Detailed handling of fees: The system allows for fine-tuning of how transaction fees and chargebacks are managed.

-Yuno’s onboarding model is designed to help marketplaces seamlessly connect and manage their submerchants across multiple payment providers.
-At the core of this system is the Recipient object, which represents each individual submerchant within the marketplace ecosystem.
+Yuno's onboarding model is crafted to assist marketplaces in seamlessly connecting and managing their submerchants across multiple payment providers.
+Central to this system is the recipient object, which represents each individual submerchant within the marketplace ecosystem.

 This architecture enables: